ellisepagong/DSP-1-2324-C7-ObstacleDetection/readme.md

 ## Dependencies and Installation

-This project uses the following libraries<br>
+This project uses the following libraries and tools:<br>
 - conda 23.7.4 (for installation)
-- pipwin (for python installations)
+- OpenCV
 - Python 3.8
 - PyTorch 1.8
 - Ultralytics
 - Numpy
+- CUDA (for training)
+- scikit-learn (for training)

 ### Installation Guide (Using Anaconda)